Definition

 Last updated

-The most recent regulatory and guidance signals tracked by Foresight
+Source-backed regulatory and guidance signals tracked by Foresight, with the newest developments first.

 Netherlands House of Representatives Publishes Report on EU REACH Revision and Chemicals Package

 The Dutch Parliament has released a strategic report outlining the expected trajectory for the EU REACH revision and PFAS restrictions through 2026.
-Businesses should prepare for stricter enforcement on imports, the integration of digital product passports, and a shift toward "essential use" criteria that will redefine market access for chemical-intensive products.
+Businesses should prepare for stricter enforcement on imports, the integration of digital product passports, and a shift toward essential use criteria that will redefine market access for chemical-intensive products.

 European Commission Outlines Targeted REACH Revision Plans in Reply to Dutch Parliament

-The European Commission has confirmed plans for a targeted REACH revision to simplify procedures and transition from individual authorizations toward broader substance restrictions.
-This shift indicates a more aggressive regulatory pace, requiring businesses to prepare for stricter enforcement mechanisms and expanded data requirements for endocrine disruptors.
+The European Commission has confirmed a targeted REACH revision focused on simplifying procedures and accelerating the transition from individual substance authorizations to broader restrictions.
+Businesses should prepare for a more aggressive regulatory pace, including stricter enforcement mechanisms like registration revocation and expanded data requirements for endocrine disruptors.

 European Commission Outlines Short-Term Support Measures for EU Chemical Sector in Response to European Parliament Question